P-Burk/amazon-order-scraper/README.md

-# order scraper
+# Amazon Order Scraper (AOS)
- Web scraper for Amazon orders
+ A tool for scraping your Amazon order history.